 *Historical note: Constantinople, a prominent city in the ancient Roman Empire, is now known as Instanbul, Turkey.

-We, as twenty-first century Americans, are contemporary in our reading and knowledge.
-We place the highest value on that which is new instead of that which is old (both have their drawbacks to be sure).
+We, as twenty-first century Americans, are current-event driven.
+We place the high premium on that which is new instead of that which is old (both have their drawbacks to be sure).
 But the downside is that our memory is short.
-Yet, there is so much tradition and so many sources which illuminate the Gospel stories, particularly the birth of Christ, with the technology we have today, we would be remiss if we didn’t tap into them.
+Yet, there is so much tradition and so many sources which illuminate the Gospel stories, particularly the birth of Christ.
+With the technology we have today, we would be remiss if we didn’t tap into them.
 In fact, if you are interested in learning about the richness and depth of the Catholic Faith then consider old Catholic books; published, let’s say, in the nineteenth century or earlier.

 One such Scripture commentator who lived during the 1500’s was a man by the name of Cornelius Lapide, a Catholic priest and scholar.
 He provided an extensive commentary on the New Testament, using fifteen hundred years of the Church’s teachings.
 It is from his commentary on the Gospel of Matthew regarding the story of the Magi which afforded me many of the sources below.
 Keep in mind that with the lack of information in Scripture regarding the "Three Wise Men,” we have to rely on traditions and a certain amount of speculation.

 Mystique of the Magi:

 One feature of the Christmas narrative is the Magi; those mysterious men from the East who suddenly appear in Jerusalem looking for the Christ-child.
 There has been a great deal of mystery surrounding these three Magi or Kings.
 What is particularly intriguing about them is how they knew about the imminent birth of Christ and how a bright star, giving so little in terms of information, could have directed their journey to the land of Judea at just the right time.